eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Integer

-This settings limits the maximum number of samples queued for retransmission.
+This setting limits the maximum number of samples queued for retransmission.

 The default value is: "200".